droc12345/images/README.md

 patches
 ============
-various patches to mimic openbox
+Various patches to mimic openbox

+I do try and keep these patches current against the latest labwc git